 The top percentage of filmmakers in each category will have their work screened at Cornwall Film Festival events in 2022.

-Each category winner will receive a Delabole Slate trophy, a weekend pass including Gala performances, talks, masterclasses and a festival T-shirt.
+Each category winner will receive a trophy, with nominees receiving a discount on a weekend pass, including screening, talks and masterclasses.*

 Our Main Award Categories in the competition are: